denizyuret/Knet.jl/src/ops/README.md

 Knet operators circa 2020 should be collected in an Ops20 submodule.
-This directory has documentation, generic implementations and gradient definitions.
+This directory has documentation, generic typeless implementations and gradient definitions.
 KnetArray and CuArray implementations should go to knetarrays and cuarrays folders.
 Some implementations may be imported from other packages, e.g. NNlib.

 Functions in Ops and Base can/should have array-type specific implementations.
 All other levels (layers, models) should be generic and should work with any cpu/gpu array type